EffectOrientedProgramming/book/Chapters/07_Composability.md

 - Functions can be composed by calling functions within other functions.

 These approaches do not address all aspects of composition.
-For example, you cannot compose functions using resources that need to be opened and closed.
+For example, you cannot compose functions using resources that must be opened and closed.
 Issues that complicate composition include:

 - Failures